HMS-ME-19/Molecular_Ecology_Tutorial/README.md

       `aln/samse/sampe'.
 If you are not sure which to use, try `bwa mem' first.
 Please `man ./bwa.1' for the manual.
 #Next

+#For 5.29.19:
+#Goal is to assess relative proportions of Cladocopium and Durisdinium (formerly Clades "C" and "D" of the genus Symbiodinium)
+#Run a quick and dirty mapping against markers traditionally used to distinguish the two (ITS2 locus)
+#Mapping using BWA requires an index, a set of sequences you are mapping to
+#This index is the top 200 hits for "Symbiodinium C ITS2" and "Symbiodinium D ITS2" from NCBI genbank
+#I already ran the indexing and created a set of files starting with "Symbiodinium_For_Class.fa"